f3peakcity/f3peakcity.github.io/content/slack/index.md

 - 🙋 Ask for help in a way that is respectful and considerate of your fellow pax.
 We love sharing recommendations, advice, and encouragement.
 - 🤝 It's ok to share about your personal business, especially if a Pax asks for recommendations.
 But please don't spam the channels constantly.
 - 🤔 Please rethink using Slack to ask for things that might cross a boundary.
 Examples include out-of-the-blue requests for money, rides, or favors that are not related to the group, your past relationship with a person, or otherwise are inappropriate uses of the technology.
-If you are close enough to ask for such favors, you should probably call or text that person.
+If you are close enough to ask for such favors, you should probably call or text that person off Slack.

 ### Moderation actions by Commz team